Mplus

 • General latent variable mixture modeling

-The Mplus Demo Version is limited only by the number of observed variables that can be used in an analysis.
+The Mplus Demo Version is limited only by the number of variables that can be used in an analysis.
 Following are the limitations:

 • Maximum number of dependent variables: 6